Winter in the D.C. metropolitan area can bring unpredictable weather.

 District of Columbia Sustainable Energy Utility (DCSEU) helps our customers in Washington, D.C save energy and money through energy efficiency programs.
 DCSEU provides rebates to homeowners for the installation of energy-efficient equipment.
 To learn more about available rebates, visit www.dcseu.com.

 Washington Gas participates in the EmPOWER Maryland initiative- helping homeowners and other residential customers with individually-metered accounts throughout Maryland to reduce energy use and save money on utility bills.
-As part of the initiative, rebates are available for high-efficiency natural gas equipment and furnace tune-up services provided by an EmPOWER Contractor.
+As part of the initiative, rebates are available for ENERGY STAR® certified natural gas equipment and furnace tune-up services provided by an EmPOWER Contractor.
 Washington Gas high-efficiency rebates can be combined with manufacturer rebates.

 Maryland Washington Gas customers must work with pre-approved contractors in the EmPOWER Contractor Network to qualify for a high-efficiency rebate.
+Water heaters and dryers can also be purchased by a customer at approved retailers and installed using retailer installation services or an EmPOWER Contractor.
 All participating contractors are properly licensed and insured.
 Equipment must be installed by December 31, 2023, by a participating contractor to qualify for the rebate.

 To learn more about the available rebates in each category, select your desired equipment category below for a full list of equipment rebates.

 Participation is easy!
 To qualify for a rebate: